durandaltheta/sthread/README.md

 [Back To Top](#simple-threading-and-communication)

-### Creating A Pool Of Worker Fibers
+### Creating a Pool of Worker Fibers
-A common concurrency usecase is creating a group of system threads where arbitrary code code can be executed in an asynchronous fashion.
+A common concurrency usecase is creating a group of system threads where any (potentially large quantity of) arbitrary code code can be executed in an asynchronous fashion.
 The static function `st::weave::threadpool<FUNCTOR>(count, ... optional FUNCTOR constructor args ...)` is provided for this purpose.

 `st::weave::threadpool<FUNCTOR>(count, ...args...)` calls `st::fiber::thread<FUNCTOR>(...args...)` `count` times and returns the collection of launched fibers as an `st::weave`.

-The default `FUNCTOR` for `st::weave::threadpool()` is `st::fiber::processor`, which is a FUNCTOR which does not process messages with its `void operator(st::message)` overload, and is intended to be used *only* for `st::fiber::schedule(...)`ing code to be asynchronously executed.
+The default `FUNCTOR` for `st::weave::threadpool()` is `st::fiber::processor`, which is a FUNCTOR which does not process messages with its `void operator(st::message)` overload, and is instead intended to asynchronously execute arbitrary code with calls to `st::fiber::schedule(...)`.

 If no arguments are provided to the function, a default count of fibers is selected which attempts to launch a count of `st::fiber`s equal to the number of concurrently executable system threads.
 This count is typically equal to the count of processor cores on some hardware.